svof/svof/doc/index.rst

    Deletes the current line and if the next line is a prompt, it as well.

+.. function:: svo.showprompt()

+   Echos the custom prompt to the main display.

 .. function:: svo.concatand(table)

    Returns a concatenated string, separated by command with the proper use of 'and' at the end. ::